|

 beaten back.
 On the battalion's half right front an enemy strong point

-and "D" companies on the half left penetrated the German front line,
+"C" and "D" companies on the half left penetrated the German front

-Munich trench.
-Three platoons of "D" company, leaving the rest to clear
+line, Munich trench.
+Three platoons of "D" company, leaving the rest to

-their captured trench, pushed on to their second objective, Frankfurt
+clear their captured trench, pushed on to their second objective,

-trench.
-Despite heavy shelling and vicious machine gun fire, the second
+Frankfurt trench.
+Despite heavy shelling and vicious machine gun fire,

-trench was stormed and its 50 surviving defenders made prisoners and
+the second trench was stormed and its 50 surviving defenders made

-attacked from three sides by overwhelming numbers, was rushed and
+mopping-up party, attacked from three sides by overwhelming numbers,

-destroyed.
-The attempted capture of the German first and second trenches
+was rushed and destroyed.
+The attempted capture of the German first and

-and the subsequent command of Beaumont-Hamel spur had failed after heavy
+second trenches and the subsequent command of Beaumont-Hamel spur had

-casualties (the 16th alone had lost 13 officers and 390 other ranks).
+failed after heavy casualties (the 16th alone had lost 13 officers and

 Now, with Munich trench cleared, the Germans no doubt considered that